TeoRojas/Rock-Paper-Scissors--graphMode--/README.md

     + right_hand[l][::-1].replace(')','(')).center(53))
 ```

-The second self-imposed challenge has been to solve the game of rock, paper, scissors in a numerical way, taking into account the following example:
+The second self-imposed challenge has been to solve the game of rock, paper, scissors in a numerical way, considering the following example:

 ```mermaid
 flowchart LR;